HomeSecurity ToolsSecurity GuidesGUIDELINES FOR A SAFE CARNIVAL AND SUMMER - 2025

 • When approached by a criminal, keep calm and do not make sudden moves.
 Give him your valuables and let him go

 • Never forget to notify the authorities about the crime, especially if you lost an official document with sensitive personal data.
 Some crimes can be initially reported online.
 For that purpose, Rio de Janeiro Civil Police, and the São Paulo police have dedicated webpages.
-After that, it is necessary to finalize the processo at a police department, but it should be much quicker after filling the online form
+After that, it is necessary to finalize the process at a police department, but it should be much quicker after filling the online form.

 • Keep yourself informed about the schedule and details of Carnival events.
 Knowing the logistics and timings can contribute to a more organized and secure experience